Distilled Water For Fish Tank (The Good and the Bad)

 Distilled water has many popular uses because of its purity, especially in medical settings.
-You would assume that this purity would make distilled water safe for fish, but there are some drawbacks to using distilled water for fish tanks which I will cover shortly.
+You would assume that this purity would make distilled water safe for fish, but there are some drawbacks to using distilled water for fish tanks, which is covered shortly.

 Because distilled water is very pure, it is also very soft with a neutral pH of 7, making it neither acid nor alkaline.
 Water hardness is determined by the number of minerals and heavy metals present.
 Some of these minerals also act as buffering agents to keep the water’s pH stable from the effects of acids.

-If you are inexperienced, you may not fully understand aquarium pH so I recommend you have a quick read of this article: Fish Tank pH Levels (An easy guide for fishkeepers).
+If you are inexperienced, you may not fully understand aquarium pH, so I recommend you have a quick read of my article on Fish Tank pH Levels.

 Sudden changes to the pH of water can seriously impact the health of your fish, resulting in something called pH shock, which can cause stress and other illness.